rajrajeshwergupta/Ogmen_assignment/README.md

-# Level 1: ROS2 Assignment
+# Robot Software Engineer Intern - Coding Round
+---

 ## Overview
-This repository contains packages for different and conatins all required launch files and URDF and scripts to test this package first clone this repo all packages and build this in your workspace.
+This repository contains packages for different tasks and conatins all required launch files and URDF and scripts to test this package first clone this repo all packages and build this in your workspace.

 ## Repository Structure